SuperOfficeDocs/superoffice-docs/docs/ui/screen-designer/element-reference.md

 | Use as postal address | Checkbox | x | |
 | Website | Text | x | |

+For details about the value of each field, see the [Person database table][3].

 **Default tabs:**

 * Contact